This article was written exclusively for Fethiye Times by Casey Russell.

 Konya can be reached from Fethiye by car in under 7 hours.
 Buses also operate regularly to Ankara, where a connection can be caught to Konya.

-Going by train and flying is also an option, where you fly to Istanbul or Ankara, and catch a connection either by aircraft or rail to Konya.
+You can also fly to Istanbul or Ankara, and catch a connecting flight or travel by train to Konya.